 \subsection{Generalization of the Euler theorem}

 The Euler theorem can be more general.
-Euler's theorem states that, if m and a are co prime positive integers, and $\displaystyle \varphi (m)$is Euler's totient function, then a raised to the power $\displaystyle \varphi (m)$ is congruent to 1 modulo m.\\ That is:

-For \ref{Idef1} the theorem can be generalized as:\\ if $\displaystyle \varphi (m)$is Euler's totient function\, the number a raised to the power $\displaystyle \varphi (m)$ is congruent to trivial invariant modulo m; if m and a are co primes.
+Euler's theorem states that, if m and a are co prime positive integers and $\displaystyle \varphi (m)$ is Euler's totient function, then a raised to the power $\displaystyle \varphi (m)$ is congruent to 1 module m.\\ That is: \\ For \ref{Idef1} the theorem can be generalized as:\\ If $\displaystyle \varphi (m)$ is Euler's totient function\, The number a raised to the power $\displaystyle \varphi (m)$ is congruent to the trivial invariant module m if m and a are co primes.
 Then:

 If m and a are not co primes then: